psolymos/the-road-to-progress/README.md

 # The Road to Progress

-> Step-by-step guide for vectorizing/parallelizing your code
+> Step-by-step guide for vectorizing/parallelizing your R code

 You can best follow this tutorial the following way: checkout the individual commits and look at the diffs.